 Prepared by: Center for Scientific Information, ADA Science Institute

 Chewing gum in various forms has been around since ancient times

 .
 The Greeks chewed sap from the mastic tree, called mastiche.
 On the other side of the world, the ancient Mayans favored the sap of the sapodilla tree (called tsiclte).
 Native Americans from New England chewed spruce sap—a habit they passed on to European settlers.
 Today, the base used for most gum products is a blend of synthetic materials (elastomers, resins and waxes in various proportions).
 However, chewing gum is as popular as ever.
 Consumers may be used to thinking about chewing gum as a kind of candy, but this category of the ADA Seal recognizes chewing gum that has demonstrated scientifically that it can help protect the teeth.

-The physical act of chewing increases the flow of saliva in your mouth.
-If you chew after eating, the increased salivary flow can help neutralize and wash away the acids that are produced when food is broken down by the bacteria in plaque on your teeth.
+The physical act of chewing tends to increase salivary flow.
+If you chew sugarless gum after eating, the increased salivary flow can help neutralize and wash away the acids that are produced when food is broken down by the bacteria in plaque on your teeth.
 Over time, acid can break down tooth enamel, creating the conditions for decay.
 Increased saliva flow also carries with it more calcium and phosphate to help strengthen tooth enamel.
 Clinical studies have shown that chewing sugarless gum for 20 minutes following meals can help prevent tooth decay.
-In the future, look for chewing gum that delivers a variety of therapeutic agents that could provide additional benefits to those provided by the ability of gum to mechanically stimulate saliva flow.
+In the future, look for chewing gum that delivers a variety of therapeutic agents that could provide additional benefits to those provided by the ability of gum to stimulate saliva flow.
 For instance, some gum might contain active agents that could enhance the gum’s ability to remineralize teeth and reduce decay, or enable gum to help reduce plaque and gingivitis.

 Does chewing gum replace brushing and flossing?